wp-plugins/ab-testing-with-javascript/readme.txt

 *	No AJAX.
 Test info and javascript code are served from static `ab.js` file
 *	Test info/data is saved in the wordpress table `wp_options`

+You can help to contribute to this project on github.com @ [Wordpress AB Testing](https://github.com/etan-nitram/split-testing)

+Enter test code and parameters into wp-admin interface.
+`screenshots/newtest.jpg`

+Test data and results are sent to your google analtyics account.
+Example: Testing Black or Dark Grey headline colors `screenshots/analytics.jpg`

 == Requirements ==
 *	General Wordpress Installation
 *	Google Analytics